nathaneastwood/fablore/src/intro.md

 This book contains the Flesh and Blood lore.
 All content belongs to © Legend Story Studios.

+Pressing the search icon (🔍) in the menu bar, or pressing the S key on the keyboard will open an input box for entering search terms.
+Typing some terms will show matching chapters and sections in real time.

 If you like the work that I am doing then please consider to...

 <a href="https://www.buymeacoffee.com/nathaneastwood"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a beer&emoji=🍺&slug=nathaneastwood&button_colour=ef60a3&font_colour=000000&font_family=Inter&outline_colour=000000&coffee_colour=FFDD00" /></a>